 Fact:

-AMOLEDs might be more power-efficient as compared to LCDs because they ignite just the required pixels and not the backlight like in LCDs.
+AMOLEDs might be more power-efficient compared to LCDs because they light up only the required pixels, unlike LCDs, which use a backlight.

 Myth #2: